chromaui/chromatic-docs/access.md

 <details>
     <summary>What OAuth scopes does Chromatic request?</summary>

 Depending on your Git provider, Chromatic will request a set of OAuth scopes when you first sign in.
-Chromatic uses these permissions to enumerate your list of repos, set PR statuses, and retrieve users for assignment to review.
+Chromatic uses these permissions to enumerate your list of repositories, set PR statuses, and retrieve users for assignment to review.
 Chromatic will never read/write source code.

 | Git provider                                                                                                                 | OAuth Scopes                                             |
 | ---------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |